mmistakes/minimal-mistakes/_posts/2022/2022-06-21-azure-ad-oauth-client-credential-flow-certificate-walk-through.md

 The OAuth 2.0 client credentials grant flow permits a web service (confidential client) to use its own credentials, instead of impersonating a user, to authenticate when calling another web service.
 For a higher level of assurance, the Microsoft Identity Platform also allows the calling service to authenticate using a certificate or federated credential instead of a shared secret.

-In this walktrough I show how to **use a certificate to request an access token to Azure Active Directory**, using the OAuth 2.0 client credential flow.
+In this walk-through I show how to **use a certificate to request an access token to Azure Active Directory**, using the OAuth 2.0 client credential flow.
 As client I use a custom c# DotNet 6 application and MSAL Library.

 > Alternatively, it is possible to use any other library able [to compute an assertion](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-certificate-credentials#assertion-format), and [post it](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow#second-case-access-token-request-with-a-certificate) to Azure Active Directory.